-- 7.1 See Section 4.2 A critical part of the funding package is the use of a capital receipt from the disposal of Ewenny Road which is yet to happen.
-It is therefore unsecured and would require explicit agreement for it to be used for Maesteg Town Hall. - 7.2 Secured match funding for the project will be a requirement for WG and Heritage Lottery Fund (HLF) prior to final grant approvals being issued.
+- 7.1 See Section 4.2 A critical part of the funding package is the use of a capital receipt from the disposal of the land at Ewenny Road which is yet to happen.
+It is therefore unsecured and would require explicit agreement for it to be used for the Maesteg Town Hall project. - 7.2 Secured match funding for the project will be a requirement for WG and Heritage Lottery Fund (HLF) prior to final grant approvals being issued.
 The Council would therefore need to ensure that the sale transaction is complete prior to May 2019 using the projected milestones above.
 Given the external funding programmes and anticipated timescales for completion of the sale, this will not be achievable.
-Furthermore, the receipt from Ewenny Road will come in to the Council as staged payments and the Council will not be in possession of the full amount prior to the Town Hall contract having to be let.
+Furthermore, the receipt from the land at Ewenny Road will come in to the Council as staged payments and the Council will not be in possession of the full amount prior to the commencement of the Town Hall restoration and redevelopment contract.

 - 7.3 The Stage 1 Heritage Lottery bid is being considered by the HLF Finance Panel at the end of February 2018.
-HL has indicated that the prospect of a positive decision would be enhanced if BCBC were able to confirm its commitment to the project match funding prior to the panel meeting. - 7.4 Discussions with the prospective purchaser of Ewenny Road are at an advanced stage but until sale of the site is secured there remains a risk to the Council.
+HLF has indicated that the prospect of a positive decision would be enhanced if the Council were able to confirm its commitment to the project match funding prior to the panel meeting. - 7.4 Discussions with the prospective purchaser of the land at Ewenny Road are at an advanced stage but until sale of the site is secured there remains a risk to the Council.
 In the event that the existing negotiations fail to result in a sale, the Council will re-market the site. - 7.5 WG and HLF funding is currently unsecured.
 See table in 4.2.6 for anticipated timescales for funding decisions. - 7.6 There is a commitment from Awen Cultural Trust to source charitable grant contributions towards the overall project cost to the value of £500,000.
 These funds are currently unsecured. - 7.7 Council should note that no capital works will be carried out or capital expenditure incurred until the external funding position has been finalised in line with the Council's financial procedure rules.
 However, to meet the requirement of funders at business plan stage, the Council will need to demonstrate that it has the means to deliver the project. - 7.8 The finalised project cost estimate will not be known until the current feasibility, design and survey work is completed in March 2018, following this a further report will be submitted to Cabinet on cost and budget.